IUCN Green Status of Species: Conservation metrics

-A Green Status assessment also includes four conservation metrics that represent changes in Green Score in different conservation scenarios over periods of time.
-In the first version of the assessment, the first metric is Conservation Legacy, which measures the difference in the estimated change in Green Score from 1950 to present if no conservation actions had been undertaken (counterfactual scenario) to the actual change to present.
-If no conservation actions had occurred in this time, the Conservation Legacy would be 0%.
-Conservation Dependence, the second metric, assesses the change in Green Scores between the present and the short-term future, defined as three generations of the species or 10 years, whichever is longer, in the first version of the assessment, or 10 years alone in the second version, if no conservation actions are undertaken and all current programs are immediately stopped.
+A Green Status assessment also includes four conservation metrics that represent predicted changes in Green Score in different conservation scenarios over periods of time.
+They can be used to help assess the effectiveness of past, current and future conservation measures.
+The first metric is Conservation Legacy, which measures the difference in estimated Green Score that would be expected at the time of assessment (the present) if no conservation actions had been undertaken (counterfactual scenario) to the actual Green Score at the time of assessment.
+If no past conservation actions had occurred, the Conservation Legacy would be 0%.
+Conservation Dependence, the second metric, assesses the change in Green Scores between the present and the short-term future, defined as three generations of the species or 10 years, whichever is longer, if no conservation actions are undertaken over that time and all current programs are immediately stopped.
 Conservation Gain, the third metric, is the change in Green Scores between the present and short-term future with current and planned conservation action.
 Finally, Recovery Potential is the change in Green Score between the present and the long-term future, defined as 100 years after present, in an optimal conservation scenario.

-In the case of assessing Conservation Legacy, the spatial units used for calculating the component Green scores reflect indigenous range, such as the range the species occupied before 1500 (estimate of the beginning of European expansion) or 1750 (approximate beginning of the Industrial Revolution).
-Expected additional range, such as habitats that a species may begin to occupy under anticipated climate warming scenarios, may be used in calculating long-term future Green scores.